amplab/training/ampcamp/succinct.md

 </div>
 </div>

-We've found only 3 artciles, but note that Spark had to scan through all 250 to find them.
+Note that there are only three artciles that contain "Berkeley".
+However, to find these articles, Spark has to scan through the entire RDD.

-Lets take a look at how we can now convert this RDD into a `SuccinctKVRDD`.
+Succinct Spark exposes a SuccinctKVRDD interface that enables the same functionality as above, but on a compressed representation of the RDD.
+Moreover, SuccinctKVRDD embeds an "index" within the compressed representation of the RDD that avoids scanning the entire RDD.

-While the keys can be of arbitrary type (`Long` in this example), each array is an array of bytes.
-We can transform the RDD we created before as follows:
+Let us start by converting the Spark RDD into a Succinct Spark RDD `SuccinctKVRDD`.
+Note that the keys in original RDD can be of arbitrary type (`Long` in this example); however, we require each value to be an array of bytes.
+We can transform such an RDD into a compressed representation `SuccinctKVRDD` as follows:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">